turbot/steampipe-plugin-config/docs/tables/yml_key_value.md

 - sample.yml
 - invoice.yml

-This table will retrieve all key-value pairs from each file mentioned above, along with comments and the line number, which you can then query directly:
+This table will retrieve all key-value pairs from each file mentioned above, along with comments and line numbers, which you can then query directly:

 ```sql
 select